growi-dev/blog_content/_drafts/The-Slow-Learner.md

 People who are able to utilize mechanical skills are getting to solutions quickly.
 They are able to show proficiancy in a newly aquired skill quickly.
 They get the work done.
 And maybe when they did it long enough, applied the skill often enough, they grasp the core concepts in the end.
 Or maybe not.
 They are still getting stuff done.
 I'm not one of those people.

 I need to understand stuff.
 How? and Why? are my standard questions and they are being applied to everything.
-And if they aren't being answered sufficiently I get frustrated but I dont learn anything.
+And if they aren't being answered sufficiently I get frustrated but I don't learn anything.
 If you can't explain it I don't care.
 I learn concepts not algorithms, I'm sure you can see how this mindset can be an obstacle.
 But what can I say?
 I'm just wired that way.

 ## Frustrations